kyegomez/M2PT/README.md

 ![Diagram](diagram.png)

 Implementation of M2PT in PyTorch from the paper: "Multimodal Pathway: Improve Transformers with Irrelevant Data from Other Modalities".
-[PAPER LINK](https://arxiv.org/abs/2401.14405)
+[PAPER LINK](https://arxiv.org/abs/2401.14405).
+This is really really cool because just by merging the projections of different multi-modal models together you can increase the performance of your base model.

 ## Install